Rolling Papers (album): Singles

 "Black and Yellow" was released as the album's lead single on September 14, 2010.
-The song was written in honor of Khalifa's hometown city of Pittsburgh, Pennsylvania's sporting team's colors, and became the unofficial anthem of the Pittsburgh Steelers.
+The song was written in honor of Khalifa's hometown city of Pittsburgh, Pennsylvania's sporting team's colors (and the primary colors on the city's flag), and became the unofficial anthem of the Pittsburgh Steelers.
 The single topped the US Billboard Hot 100 and became one of the highest selling Hip-Hop songs of 2010, obtaining massive radio air-play and tallying sales of 2,342,000 in the United States.
 It also reached the top ten in Canada and the United Kingdom and reached the top forty in many other countries.
-The song is also notably popular for being remixed numerous times by fellow rappers, including Lil Wayne, Tyga, Slim Thug, Young Jeezy, Wale, Donnis, Game, SoLouCity YG, Kendrick Lamar, Jim Jones and Maino.
-The official remix entitled, "Black and Yellow" (G-Mix) would later be released in February, and feature Snoop Dogg, Juicy J and T-Pain.
+The song is also known for its various remixes by other fellow rappers including Lil Wayne, Tyga, Slim Thug, Young Jeezy, Wale, Donnis, Game, SoLouCity YG, Kendrick Lamar, Jim Jones and Maino.
+The official remix, "Black and Yellow (G-Mix)" would later be released in February, and feature Snoop Dogg, Juicy J and T-Pain.

 "Roll Up" was released as the album's second single on February 3, 2011.
 It peaked at number 13 on the US Hot 100, number 7 on the US R&B charts, and number 2 on US Rap charts.
-It achieved moderate success in international markets, where it reached the top 50 in the UK.
+It achieved moderate success in international markets, where it reached the top 50 on the UK singles chart.

 "On My Level", featuring Too Short, was released as the album's third single via digital download on February 22, 2011 was later sent to radio in North America on May 28, 2011.
 It peaked at number 52 on the Billboard Hot 100.

 "The Race" was released as the album's fourth single (although not sent to radio) on March 8, 2011, and peaked at number 66 on the US Hot 100.

 "No Sleep" was released as the album's fifth and final single on March 22, 2011.
 It became the second highest performing song from the album, as it peaked at number 6 on the US Billboard Hot 100.
 The song was later sent to radio on August 9, 2011.
 It has also debuted at number 38 on the Billboard Pop Songs chart.